To be a trusted financial services partner dedicated to helping individuals, families, and businesses achieve meaningful financial success for life.

 On February 1, 1983, the bank’s name changed to First Community National Bank of Crawford County as a result of the plans to open a second location in Cuba, Missouri.
 At that time, the bank also changed from a state chartered bank to a national chartered bank.
 In 1984, the Cuba Financial Center was opened and then remodeled and expanded in 2005.

-Paul Perkins - Chairman of the Board and CEO
+Paul Perkins - Chairman of the Board

-Scott is the President of First Community National Bank.
-Scott is a 1999 graduate of Maryville University with a Bachelor of Science degree in Business and Administration with an emphasis in Management.
+Scott is the President and Chief Executive Officer of First Community National Bank and the Vice-Chairman of Steelville Community Banc-shares, Inc. Scott is a 1999 graduate of Maryville University with a Bachelor of Science degree in Business and Administration with an emphasis in Management.
 Scott also graduated in 2002 from the Graduate School of Banking at the University of Wisconsin.
-In addition to being a member of the Board of Directors, Scott is currently a Board Member of the Steelville R-3 School District, the President of the Steelville Arts Council, a Board Member of the Steelville Scholarship Foundation, a member of the Steelville Area Chamber of Commerce and a past Board Member of the Missouri Bankers Association Young Bankers Leadership Division.
+In addition to being a member of the Board of Directors, Scott is currently a member of the Missouri Independent Bankers Association Board of Directors, a Board Member of the Steelville R-3 School District, the President of the Steelville Arts Council, a Board Member of the Steelville Scholarship Foundation, a member of the Steelville Area Chamber of Commerce and a past Board Member of the Missouri Bankers Association Young Bankers Leadership Division.
 Scott is also the proud coach of the third-grade girls basketball team.
 Scott resides in Steelville with his wife, Dawn and four daughters: Naomi, Marli, Emeri and Adalei.

-Mark is the President of Steelville Community BancShares, Inc. and Chief Financial Officer of First Community National Bank.
-Mark graduated from Steelville High School in 1993.
-Mark is a 1998 graduate of Providence College in Providence, RI with a Bachelor of Science degree in Business and Adminstration with an emphasis in Accounting and Finance.
-Mark is the Vice President of the Choices for People Center and is an active member of the Rolla Area Chamber of Commerce.
-Mark resides in Rolla with his wife, Lori and two sons, James and John.
+Mark is the Vice-Chairman of the Board of Directors and President and CEO of Steelville Community BancShares, Inc. Mark graduated from Steelville High School in 1993.
+Mark is a 1998 graduate of Providence College in Providence, RI with a Bachelor of Science degree in Business and Administration with an emphasis in Accounting and Finance.
+Mark is a member of the Missouri Independent Bankers Association Board of Directors, the Vice President of the Choices for People Center and is an active member of the Rolla Area Chamber of Commerce.
+Mark resides in Rolla with his two sons, James and John.

-Rosella has been a member of the FCNB Family for over 45 years, retiring in 2010 as Senior Vice-President.
-In addition to being a member of the FCNB Board of Directors, Rosella is the Treasurer of the Steelville Community Services, Inc., Secretary/Treasurer of the Meramec Music Theatre, Board Member of the Steelville Telephone Exchange, a member of Steelville First Assembly of God and a volunteer member of the Steelville Arts Council.
+Rosella has been a member of the FCNB Family for over 50 years, retiring in 2010 as Senior Vice-President.
+Rosella was inducted into the prestigious Missouri Bankers Association 50 Year Club in June 2014.
+Rosella is the Treasurer of the Steelville Arts Council, a Board Member of the Steelville Telephone Exchange, a member of Steelville First Assembly of God and a volunteer member of the Steelville Arts Council and Meramec Music Theatre.
 Rosella resides in Steelville.